LiangZZZ123/slow_serv/readme.md

 Main changes of my project comparing to the prototype:
 - Framing from TCP segment to HTTP message;
-- Multi-threading with non-blocking fd;
+- Multi-threading without using globals;
 - Client-side-encrypted-cookie;
 - Add before-route-hooks and after-route-hooks;